marioy47/blog-site/posts/mac-setup-for-python-datascience/index.md

 - [PyLint](https://www.pylint.org/)
 - [AutoPEP8](https://pypi.org/project/autopep8/)

-If it didn't here are the commands to install them:
+If it didn't, here are the commands to install them in the terminal:

 ```bash
 python3 -m pip install pylint